Vyral/base-template/_posts/2019-08-23-a-few-ways-to-make-your-home-more-noise-proof.md

 {% include youtube.html %}

-Nobody wants to feel like they’re living in a construction zone.
-Here are a few ways to reduce the noise that makes its way inside your home.
+<p style="text-align: center;"><em>Nobody wants to feel like they’re living in a construction zone.
+Here are a few ways to reduce the noise that makes its way inside your home.</em></p>

 One of the questions that I hear occasionally is about noise.
 Usually, it’s a property near a highway or busy street and buyers are concerned about how that noise will affect their life there. **If this is a concern of yours, today I have some tips to share about how you can soundproof your home from this kind of stuff.**